 - a.
-Curriculum-related: a classroom-associated learning experience to afford students the opportunity to gain insight, information or knowledge, such as, but not limited to, a walk on conservation land, a visit to a historic site or museum, or attendance at a cultural performance - Co-Curricular: school-sponsored experiences associated with school groups that normally meet outside regularly scheduled classes, such as, but not limited to, clubs, student organizations, or academic-related teams - c.
-Interscholastic: in-district or out-of-district events in which students participate as representatives of the Abington Public Schools, such as, but not limited to, athletics, cheerleading, band, or the performing arts.

-B. Duration of Field Trips
+Curriculum-related: a classroom-associated learning experience to afford students the opportunity to gain insight, information or knowledge, such as, but not limited to, a walk on conservation land, a visit to a historic site or museum, or attendance at a cultural performance - b.
+Co-Curricular: school-sponsored experiences associated with school groups that normally meet outside regularly scheduled classes, such as, but not limited to, clubs, student organizations, or academic-related teams - c.
+Interscholastic: in-district or out-of-district events in which students participate as representatives of the Abington Public Schools, such as, but not limited to, athletics, cheerleading, band, or the performing arts. - B. Duration of Field Trips - a.

-- a.
 Day Trip: is a trip within the school day - b.
 Extended Day Trip: is a trip which is beyond the school day with no overnight stay or travel - c.
-Overnight Trip: is a multiple day trip or when travel is between midnight,12:00AM and 6:00AM for travel within the continental United States. - d.
+Overnight Trip: is a multiple day trip or when travel is between midnight, d.
 International Trip: is a trip or program beyond the borders of the continental United States.